razie/scripster/Building.markdown

   cd ${w}/20widgets/src/public
   git clone git@github.com:razie/CodeMirror.git

+4. sbt build

+   for ff in "razbase 20widgets 20widgets-swing razweb scripster" do
+      cd ${w}/$ff
+      sbt update publish-local
+   done

+5. ant build
-4. edit ${w}/razbase/razie.properties and set the w property to the workspace
+-. edit ${w}/razbase/razie.properties and set the w property to the workspace

-5. build all and create the dist jar file:
+-. build all and create the dist jar file:

    cd ${w}/scripster
    ant clean-all build-all dist

-6. If you're having problems with out of memory, you have to build each:
+-.
+If you're having problems with out of memory, you have to build each:

    for ff in "razbase 20widgets 20widgets-swing razweb scripster" do
       ant -f $f/build.xml clean build jar-only done ant -f scripster/build.xml dist

-7. sbt build

-   for ff in "razbase 20widgets 20widgets-swing razweb scripster" do
-      cd ${w}/$ff
-      sbt update publish-local
-   done

 8. Eclipse setup